-African forest elephant (Loxodonta cyclotis) is native to humid forests of West Africa and the Congo Basin.
+African forest elephant (Loxodonta cyclotis) is native to the humid forests of West Africa and the Congo Basin.
 At the height of 2.4 meters (7 ft 10 in) at the shoulder and weight of 2–4 tonnes, it is the smallest of the three types of elephants.
 In addition to being smaller than its savanna cousin, the African forest elephant is darker (reddish-brown to brownish-grey), and its tusks are straighter and point downward.
 In fact, a recent genetic comparison of the two African elephant species revealed that they are as distinct from each other as the Asian elephant is from a woolly mammoth.

 Western science only discovered African forest elephants in the 1900s and only a century later their population declined to less than 30,000 individuals.